analogdevicesinc/ai8x-training/README.md

 ##### Troubleshooting

+1. If the training script returns `ModuleNotFoundError: No module named 'numpy'`, please activate the virtual environment using `source venv/bin/activate`, or on native Windows without WSL2, `source venv/scripts/activate`.

-If the training script crashes, or if it returns an internal error (such as `CUDNN_STATUS_INTERNAL_ERROR`), it may be necessary to limit the number of PyTorch workers to 1 (this has been observed running on native Windows).
+2. If the training script crashes, or if it returns an internal error (such as `CUDNN_STATUS_INTERNAL_ERROR`), it may be necessary to limit the number of PyTorch workers to 1 (this has been observed running on native Windows).
 Add `--workers=1` when running any training script, for example;

 ```shell
 $ scripts/train_mnist.sh --workers=1